Research Centers and Facilities

 The University of Washington Bothell is deeply engaged in developing a strong but flexible infrastructure that will support a wide range of scholarly activities and community partnerships.
 Especially important to this growth is the establishment of academic centers, each with its own role and mission, but consistent with the larger mission of the campus.

-There are three centers at and/or supported by UW Bothell:
+There are two centers at UW Bothell:

 - The Center on Reinventing Public Education (CRPE) performs policy-oriented research on K-12 public education issues, including financing, human resources, governance, equity, and effectiveness.

 - The Goodlad Institute for Education Renewal supports PK-12 school renewal efforts locally and around the nation, and communicates about challenges and results that inform the public conversation about school quality, development, teaching and application of interactive media technologies.

 UW Bothell Research and Teaching Labs

 UW Bothell Microfabrication Cleanroom (MFC) was established in order to support faculty research and student education which includes modern microfabrication equipment.
 This facility provides resources that bring together the multidisciplinary researchers and students at UW Bothell in order to accelerate the pace of engineering and science advancement, innovation, and excellence in education.
 Learn more about the cleanroom facility.

 A Scanning Electron Microscope (SEM) was purchased through a National Science Foundation grant to foster new research directions and facilitate multidisciplinary research collaboration at UW Bothell.
 Equipped with an energy dispersive X-ray analysis system, the SEM allows researchers to image structures in nanometer size along with chemical compositions.
 Learn more about the SEM.